 1. Be excited and get your motivation back

-You need to get some motivation back because these last month might have stumped your motivation once again after just getting it back.
+You need to get some motivation back because these last few months might have stumped your motivation once again after just getting it back.
 Motivation will be the driver behind restarting your routine, so here are a couple of ideas to get your motivation back:

 - Make a checklist of gym exercises you want to do

 - Visualise your new goals

 - Remember you will progress quicker now than before

 - Watch some workouts for inspiration

 - Less thinking, more doing

 2. Choose a new routine

 Hopping on a new programme will be perfect for restarting your gym routine post-lockdown.
 This is the perfect time to start from fresh, so you can hone in on the weak-spots and come back stronger than before.